-The Talmud in Berachot 35a quotes this verse as the source for reciting a blessing (berachah) over food: “'Holy, for praising God.’
-This teaches that [fruit and other foods] require a blessing before and after eating.”
+The Talmud in Berachot 35a quotes this verse as the source for reciting a blessing over food: “'Holy, for praising God’ — this teaches that [fruit and other foods] require a blessing before and after eating.”

 The key word, Rav Kook noted, is kodesh — holiness.
-Even when we eat, even when we partake of worldly pleasures, we should be able to uncover holiness.
+Even when we eat, even as we partake of worldly pleasures, we should be able to uncover holiness.

 Holiness from physical pleasure?!
 How is that possible?

-A blessing over food is not just a way to express our gratitude for the physical pleasure we are about to enjoy.
-Each blessing should make us aware of a far greater gift: that even material pleasures can be a source of holiness.
+A blessing over food is not just about giving thanks for the physical pleasure we are about to enjoy.
+Each blessing should make us aware of a far greater gift: that even material pleasures can be a source of holiness!

-In this manner, the fruit we eat becomes “holy, for praising God.”
+In this way, the piece of fruit that we eat becomes קֹדֶשׁ הִלּוּלִים — “holy, for praising God.”

 (Adapted from Ein Eyah vol. II, p.
 171)